San Francisco International Arts Festival

-The San Francisco International Arts Festival (SFIAF) is a multicultural performance and visual arts festival held annually in late May and early June at Fort Mason Center for Arts and Culture in San Francisco, California.
+The San Francisco International Arts Festival (SFIAF) is a multicultural performance and visual arts festival held annually during the first two weeks of May in multiple venues in the Mission District of San Francisco, California.
 SFIAF presents the work of ground-breaking performing artists from the Bay Area and around the world; many of the international artists do not have US representation and have rarely (or never previously) performed in this country.
-From 2003 to 2020 SFIAF and more than 100 presenting partners have coordinated, presented and/or produced performances by over 400 artists and arts ensembles from the Bay Area and 57 other countries, as well as conducting numerous educational and outreach activities.
+From 2003 to 2024 SFIAF and more than 100 presenting partners have coordinated, presented and/or produced performances by over 700 artists and arts ensembles from the Bay Area and 60 other countries, as well as conducting numerous educational and outreach activities.